 On closer inspection there’s still more to it.

-Added to this, the wilful ploy of displaying the materials; the rivets, switches and cables - a quality of do-it-yourself aesthetics reminiscent of Tom Sachs say - and yet, very much on its own level and terms, inviting the viewer into the illusion without the great fanfare and gloss of a luxury-level production, but on the contrary - operating complex visual effects with breathtaking simplicity.
+Added to this, the willful ploy of displaying the materials; the screws, switches and electric cables - a quality of do-it-yourself aesthetics reminiscent of Tom Sachs say - and yet, very much on its own level and terms, inviting the viewer into the illusion without the great fanfare and gloss of a luxury-level production, but on the contrary - operating complex visual effects with breathtaking simplicity.

 Neil Wood ©2018